Exam References: English

 CLINICAL EPILEPSY, NEUROLOGY, ANATOMY, MEDICATIONS

 Seizures: Knowledge of the International Classification of Seizures.
-Clinical expression of all generalized, partial and secondarily generalized seizures.
+Clinical expression of all generalized, focal and secondarily generalized seizures.
 Anatomical localization of seizure symptoms.
 Activation procedures indicated for common seizure types.
 Care of the patient during a seizure.
-Aura’s, Todd’s paralysis, Non-epileptic seizures, Epilepsia Partialis Continua, Status Epilepticus.
+Aura’s, Todd’s paralysis, Psychogenic non-epileptic seizures, Epilepsia Partialis Continua, Status Epilepticus.

 Basic neurology: Clinical and EEG features of the following conditions: migraine headaches; vascular disease such as stroke, and transient ischemic attacks.
 Degenerative diseases including Alzheimers, Jacob Creutzfeldt, white and grey matter degeneration.
 Coma, Drug Overdose; Faints; Hydrocephalus; Tumors; Metastatic Disease; Brain Abscess; Encephalitis; Meningitis; Multiple Sclerosis; Reye’s Syndrome; S.S.P.E.; and Tuberous Sclerosis.
 Upper motor neuron vs lower motor neuron signs.